Pork belly: United States

 In American cuisine, bacon is most often made from pork bellies.
 Salt pork is also made from pork bellies, which is commonly used for making soups and stews.

 Futures

 The pork belly futures contract became an icon of futures and commodities trading.
 It is frequently used as an example of commodities in general and appears in several depictions of the arena in popular entertainment, such as the 1983 film Trading Places.
 Inaugurated on August 18, 1961, on the Chicago Mercantile Exchange (CME), frozen pork belly futures were developed as a risk management device to meet the needs of meat packers who processed pork and had to contend with volatile hog prices, as well as price risks on processed products held in inventory.

-The futures contracts were useful in guiding inventories and establishing forward pricing.
-The unit of trading was 20 short tons (40000 lb) of frozen, trimmed bellies (bellies typically weigh around 6 kg).
-Pork bellies can be kept in cold storage for an extended period and, generally, the frozen bellies were most actively traded.
-Spot prices varied depending on the amount of inventory in cold storage, the seasonal demand for bacon, and the origin of the pork.
-In the past, the former drove the prices of the futures as well.

 In more recent years, pork belly futures' prominence declined; eventually, they were among the least-traded contracts on the CME and were delisted for trading on July 18, 2011.

+In the Discworld book series by Terry Pratchett, there is a pork futures warehouse that contains pork in various stages of existence.